Skip to main content

 For estate tax purposes, the fair market value of the property depends on the percentage each tenant contributed to the property value.
 If a child contributes nothing, the estate consists of the entire property value.

 If several partners purchased a business property as joint tenants, the fair market value of the decedent’s estate would be the decedent’s purchase amount.
 However, if there is no record of each party’s contribution, the entire market value goes to the estate of the first tenant who dies.
 The survivors divide their remaining interest in the property.
+The surviving joint tenants still own the property in full, but pay estate tax on the entire property’s full market value.

-Income Tax
+How Income Tax Basis Is Affected

-Get Legal Advice from a Tax Attorney
+Get Legal Advice From a Tax Attorney

 When planning a joint tenancy for any type of property, you need thorough advice from an experienced tax attorney.
 Be sure you’ve covered all factors and tax questions before placing any of your property or money into any tax plan or trust account.